 My most cherished piece of jewellery is a necklace with a champagne diamond pendant.
-The stone was given to me by my father after I had a realisation one weekend at home that no one was ever going to buy me jewellery again – as let’s be honest, who wants to buy a jeweller jewellery!
+The stone was given to me by my parents after I had a realisation one weekend at home that no one was ever going to buy me jewellery again – as let’s be honest, who wants to buy a jeweller jewellery!

 I think simply because of my family heritage and the fact that I have always just loved jewellery.

 The most special thing about being a family jeweller is that I get to work with multiple generations of the same family and get to see them at every one of life’s major celebrations.
 It also enables me to really get to know my clients and their families which is such an honour, in turn it helps me design jewellery for them that I know they will love, wear always and often pass onto the next generation.